bluescarni/heyoka/doc/tut_events.rst

 By default, heyoka will detect all zeroes of the event equations regardless of the *direction* of the zero crossing (i.e., the value of the time derivative of the event equation at the zero).
-However, it is sometimes useful to tigger the detection of an event only if its direction is positive or negative.
+However, it is sometimes useful to trigger the detection of an event only if its direction is positive or negative.
 Event direction is represented in heyoka by the ``event_direction`` enum, whose values can be